A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Review of the Sparse Partition Data Structure

-In this section, we review the sequential dynamic closest-pair data structure proposed by Golin et al.~\cite{golin1998randomized}, which implements the serial static closest pair algorithm by Khuller and Matias~\cite{khuller1995simple}.
-Our new parallel algorithm also uses this data structure which is referred to as the \emph{sparse partition} of an input set.
+We give an overview of the sequential dynamic closest pair data structure proposed by Golin et al.~\cite{golin1998randomized}, which is based on the serial static closest pair algorithm by Khuller and Matias~\cite{khuller1995simple}.
+More details are presented in \full{Appendix~\ref{appendix:golin}.}{the full version of the paper.} Our new parallel algorithm also uses this data structure, which is referred to as the \emph{sparse partition} of an input set.